surifirstpin/biplus_documentation/docs/New Website.md

 ## Introducing FirstPin Technologies
 Our Technology will go far beyond supporting the business, It will advance it.

-Together lets make your product smarter.
+We provide business analytical tools, that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business by helping them to get there products into the market fast.Together lets make your product smarter.
 Your customer experiences more exceptional.
 Your people more productive.
-Your process more profitable and your system more powerful.
+Your process more profitable and your system more powerful by choosing us.

-We provide business analytical tools, that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business by helping them to get there products into the market fast.
-We currently focusing on payment-processing, payment solutions and online-gaming domains.

 ## How your business can get smarter